duckdb/duckdb-web/docs/sql/expressions/collations.md

 CREATE TABLE other_names (name VARCHAR COLLATE NOCASE);
 INSERT INTO other_names VALUES ('HÄNNES');

-SELECT * FROM names, other_names WHERE names.name=other_names.name;
+SELECT * FROM names, other_names WHERE names.name = other_names.name;
 -- ERROR: Cannot combine types with different collation!

 -- need to manually overwrite the collation!

-SELECT * FROM names, other_names WHERE names.name COLLATE NOACCENT.NOCASE=other_names.name COLLATE NOACCENT.NOCASE;
+SELECT * FROM names, other_names WHERE names.name COLLATE NOACCENT.NOCASE = other_names.name COLLATE NOACCENT.NOCASE;
 -- hännes|HÄNNES
 ```